Sequestration and Retention of Records – Standard Operating Procedures

 II.
 Sequestration

-Email sequestration
+Email Sequestration

 Sequestration of email is handled separately from sequestration of other types of electronic research records.
 University E-Mail Services and/or Medical Center Information Technology (IT) control email services and the contents of the sequestered email account(s) are transferred to ORC, under specific conditions listed below.